 Information for Junior Runners and their Parents/Guardians

-We would encourage Junior Members to enter races once their coach has assessed their ability to compete in such events.
+We want our Junior Members to enter races once their coach has assessed their ability to compete in such events.

 Race entries are generally no more than £2 or £3 and Junior Members will need to run in a Club Vest and appropriate footwear for the type of terrain.